Earthquakes and Volcanoes Data Pathfinder

 Find Disaster Response Data

 GeoGateway makes it possible for non-expert users of geodetic imaging to overlay multiple types of data and rapidly analyze airborne radar products from the Uninhabited Aerial Vehicle Synthetic Aperture Radar (UAVSAR).
 Custom products are also posted for some disasters, such as for the Ridgecrest earthquake sequence.

-The Moderate Resolution Imaging Spectroradiometer (MODIS) instrument on board the Terra and Aqua satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument on board the joint NASA/NOAA Suomi-National Polar-orbiting Partnership (Suomi NPP) satellite and onboard the NASA/NOAA Joint Polar Satellite System (JPSS) NOAA-20 satellite provide satellite-derived information on hotspots/fires and thermal anomalies, as well as smoke plume movement via true color reflectance imagery.
+The Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the Terra and Aqua satellites and the Visible Infrared Imaging Radiometer Suite (VIIRS) instrument aboard the joint NASA/NOAA Suomi-National Polar-orbiting Partnership (Suomi NPP) satellite and NASA/NOAA Joint Polar Satellite System (JPSS) NOAA-20 satellites provide satellite-derived information on hotspots/fires and thermal anomalies, as well as smoke plume movement via true color reflectance imagery.

 Land surface reflectance can be used to monitor and measure thick plumes of ash and steam and flows of molten lava.
 This is important in assessing how ash plumes might affect aviation routes and air quality and how lava flows might impact surrounding infrastructure.